July 17, 2023

 - Always ask for a gemology report such as a GIA certificate.

 - Vintage rings have a type of beauty and spirit that can’t be replicated, so keep them in mind.

 - Blue sapphires usually come in silver settings, but gold can also be a good option.

 - 85% of the sapphires sold have been chemically treated.
 Check the gem’s documentation.

 Talk to a Sapphire Expert

 With so many beautiful blue sapphire engagement rings, finding the perfect one is unquestionably a challenge.
-But we’re here to help.
-If you’re interested in any of the blue sapphire engagement rings from this article, feel free to contact us.
-We’ll help you find an engagement ring so beautiful, your significant other will have to say yes when you pop the question.
+But we’re here to help!
+If you’re interested in any of the blue sapphire engagement rings from this article, then feel free to contact us by filling out the form below.